1940-1949 Baseball Cards

 Explore out our extensive database of 1940s Baseball Card Set Information.
 Each product profile includes full checklists, product info, expert analysis, and a shopping guide.
 Browse baseball cards produced during 1940, 1941, 1942, 1943, 1944, 1945, 1946, 1947, 1948, and 1949.

-The third and final set in the line’s original run, 1941 Play Ball Baseball features a vastly improved look and another strong checklist.
+The third and final set in Gum, Inc. line’s original run, 1941 Play Ball Baseball features an improved look and another strong checklist.
 Highlights include Joe DiMaggio, Ted Williams and Pee Wee Reese.